Cowboy Trail: Trail guide

 Trailheads are located in Valentine and Norfolk.
 Completed sections of the trail are crushed limestone.
 There are 221 bridges on the trail; all bridges have been converted for recreational use.
 The bridge across the Niobrara River east of Valentine is a quarter-mile long (400 m) and 148 ft high; the bridge across Long Pine Creek at Long Pine is 595 ft long and 145 ft high.

-The trail parallels US 20 and US 275 for almost its entire length.
+The trail is paralleled by US 20 and US 275 for almost its entire length.
 A variety of landscapes are found along the trail: the Pine Ridge, the Sandhills, and the valleys of the Niobrara River, Long Pine Creek and the Elkhorn River.